DeFacto-Team/Factom-Open-API/README.md

 # Factom Open API

-Factom Open API is a lightweight REST API for Factom blockchain.
-It connects to existing factomd node and has a built-in Factom wallet, so you don't need to run separate instance for signing data before writing it on the Factom blockchain.
+Factom Open API is a lightweight REST API for the Factom blockchain.
+It connects to an existing factomd node and has a built-in Factom wallet that will handle signing data before writing it to the Factom blockchain.

 ## Main features

-- **Instant start:** use Open API immediately after installation without long syncing data from the blockchain
+- **Instant start:** use Open API immediately after installation
-- **Write data** on the blockchain at **fixed predictable cost** (**\$1 for 1,000 entries** of 1 KB)
+- **Write data** to the blockchain at a **fixed cost** (**\$1 for 1000 entries** of 1 KB)
 - **BaaS-ready:** user-based API access, counting usage, limits
-- **Read all chain entries at once**: using single request (no need to read all entry blocks of chain one by one)
+- **Read all chain entries at once** using a single request (no need to read all entry blocks of chain one by one)
 - **Search chains & entries** by tags (external IDs)
 - **Pagination, sorting, filtering** results with query params
 - **Generic factomd interface:** all factomd API requests are supported via special REST path